Yanni Wetzell: Saski Baskonia (2022)

-Alba Berlin (2022–present)
+Alba Berlin (2022–2025)

-On July 26, 2022, he has signed with Alba Berlin of the Basketball Bundesliga.
+On 26 July 2022, Wetzell signed with Alba Berlin of the Basketball Bundesliga.

+Akita Northern Happinets (2025–present)

+On 19 July 2025, Wetzell signed with the Akita Northern Happinets of the Japanese B.League.

 National team career

 In 2017, Wetzell was named to the New Zealand Select Team that played in a tournament in China.
 He has also competed for the New Zealand U19 Team, also known as the Tall Blacks.

+In November 2025, Wetzell was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.